 As our society becomes more electronically dependent, the theft of electronic devices becomes more problematic from a variety of standpoints.
 The replacement of the devices themselves can be stressful, especially for those in our community with limited personal financial resources.
 The loss of data, however, can be more damaging both monetarily and personally, and more difficult to replace.
-Within the last three years, there have been more than 450 laptop thefts reported to the UCLA Police Department.
 Many missing computers either go unreported or are reported to other agencies, so it is likely that the incidence of laptop computer theft among the University population is actually higher than UCLA’s statistics show.
 More recently, the proliferation of smartphones and tablet computers have introduced a new target for thieves.

 There are three things to consider when trying to prevent or mitigate the theft of valuable electronics: